louie-github/chrome-per-tab-panning/README.md

 * Click the "Reset" button next to the score display to reset your score.

+# Notes
+Because we need to capture tab audio to pan it left and right, Chrome treats your tab as if it was being "shared" in some way, as in being shared in Google Meet or similar videoconferencing applications.

+This has the side effect of making full-screen not take up the whole display, but rather, just the entire tab area, excluding the address bar and anything above that.

+To stop this behavior, reset the panning value by pressing the "X" button next to the slider.
+This closes the tab capture stream which brings back the proper full-screen behavior.

+Any help is appreciated to fix this issue!

 # Credits
 Thanks to [piousdeer](https://github.com/piousdeer/chrome-volume-manager)
 for nearly all of the actual extension code written in this repository.